|

 Stovepipe Shako - Privates

-Shakos use 26 ounce wool felt stretched and
+Shakos use 26 ounce wool felt

-vegetable tanned leather.
+of heavy vegetable tanned leather.
 A leather pocket is sewn in behind the

 brass plate for the tuft or plume.
-There is an internal hat band is
+There is an internal hat band is of soft

-height.
-There is also a 1/2 inch wool lace outer band along the edge
+also a 1/2 inch wool lace outer band along the edge of the peak.
+Peaks are

-of the peak.
-Peaks are rough side up as per original. |
+rough side up as per original.

 Basic Stovepipe Shako - $130.00